Cross-Lingual Speech Emotion Recognition: Humans vs. Self-Supervised Models: Experiments

 \subsection{Experimental Settings}

 For \textbf{SER}, to reduce the effect of varying training data sizes, we use the same amount of data for CN, DE, and EN.
 To ensure a balanced emotion distribution, we use an equal number of samples for each emotion.
 Specifically, for \textit{ESD}, \textit{PAVOQUE}, and \textit{IEMOCAP}, we apply 5-fold cross-validation for model training: 400 utterances per emotion category, totaling 1,600 utterances per dataset, are used for training.
 Similarly, 200 utterances are randomly selected for validation and test sets, respectively.
-Given the difficulty of performing human evaluation on all the data, for comparison with human evaluation, we select 12 sentences per emotion category, totaling 144 utterances for each language.
+Given the difficulty of performing human evaluation on all the data, for comparison with human evaluation, we select 12 sentences per emotion category, totaling 144 utterances for all languages (12 sentences $\times$ 4 emotions $\times$ 3 datasets).
 The model settings are as follows: